Johanna Keimeyer

-Johanna Keimeyer (born 1982) is a German artist.
-She studied art and design, both in Germany and internationally, and has worked designing lighting fixtures, as well as experimenting with different photography techniques.
+Johanna Keimeyer (born 1982) is a German artist known for her experiential work.
+She has designed lighting fixtures and experimented with various photography techniques.
+Her work often integrates technology with art, fashion, and design.

-Early life
+Early life and education

-Keimeyer was born in Filderstadt and grew up in Ueberlingen on Lake Constance.
-After finishing high school, she completed an apprenticeship as a carpenter at the wood working school of technology in Stuttgart-Feuerbach and as an upholsterer with Vitra AG in Weil am Rhein and Birsfelden in Switzerland.
+Keimeyer was born in Filderstadt and raised in Ueberlingen on Lake Constance.
+After high school, she trained as a carpenter at the woodworking school of technology in Stuttgart-Feuerbach.
+She later studied upholstery with Vitra AG in Weil am Rhein, Germany, and Birsfelden, Switzerland.

 She completed her education at Berlin University of the Arts, where she studied Product and Fashion Design, and at Tama Art University in Tokyo, where she studied Product Design.
-Keimeyer also studied Digital Media at the Rhode Island School of Design and at the MIT Media Lab in Boston, Massachusetts.
+She also pursued studies in Digital Media at the Rhode Island School of Design and the MIT Media Lab in Boston, Massachusetts.

 Work

-From 2006 to 2011 Keimeyer worked principally with lamps.
-She received international attention by designing light fixtures from recycled materials collected throughout Europe.
-During this period she attended a workshop with Brazilian furniture designers Humberto and Fernando Campana.
-Keimeyer was commissioned by Alexander von Vegesack to create the lamp Trashure 2.
-Vegesack included the lamp in his private collection and presented it in the exhibition Adventure with Objects, which took place in Pinacoteca Giovanni e Marella Agnelli in Turin, Italy.
-The Italian TV station RAI Uno reported on the exhibition and subsequently Keimeyer's upcycled lamps were featured in a show about Berlin's creatives.
+Between 2006 and 2011, Keimeyer designed lamps, focusing on light fixtures made from recycled materials gathered throughout Europe.
+During this time, she participated in a workshop led by Brazilian furniture designers Humberto and Fernando Campana.

+In 2010, Alexander von Vegesack commissioned Keimeyer to design the lamp Trashure 2, which became part of his private collection.

+The lamp was featured in the exhibition Adventure with Objects at the Pinacoteca Giovanni e Marella Agnelli in Turin, Italy.

+The Italian television network RAI Uno covered the exhibition.

+In 2022, Keimeyer was featured in the BBA Artist Prize 2022 in Kühlhaus, Berlin.